pwr-Solaar/Solaar/docs/capabilities.md

 show up in both main Solaar window and the system tray.
 Solaar used to use several heuristics to determine which icon names to use for this purpose, but as more and more battery icon schemes have been developed this has become impossible to do well.
-Solaar now only uses the eleven standard battery icon names `battery-{full,good,low,critical,empty}[-charging]` and `battery-missing`.
-To use different icons from you have to change (part of) your GTK icon theme.
+Solaar now uses the eleven standard battery icon names `battery-{full,good,low,critical,empty}[-charging]` and `battery-missing`.

-Solaar is not using the symbolic versions of these icons because of a bug external to Solaar that results in these icons not changing to the foreground colour in the system tray.
-This can leave these icons nearly invisible in dark themes.
-It would be useful to be able to switch to symbolic icons via GTK styling (using something like `.solaar * { -gtk-icon-style: symbolic; }` in the user's gtk.css) but most or all current system tray implementations do not allow for this.
+Solaar will use the symbolic versions of these icons if started with the option `--battery-icons=symbolic`.
+Because of bugs external to Solaar these symbolic icons may be nearly invisible in dark themes.

-As a temporary hack setting the SOLAAR_TRAY_BATTERY_ICON_SYBOLIC environment variable will cause Solaar to use symbolic icons for battery levels in the system tray.

 [solaar]: https://github.com/pwr-Solaar/Solaar
 [logitech]: https://www.logitech.com